ariane-emory/aelisp/doc/gc-planning.md

 Average files - likely to need some revision:
 - obj.h/c: clone and init would need a GC param.
 - pool.h/c: probably would be nice to allocate variably sized objects, which would obsolesce free_list.h/c.
+Also from/to division.

 Unsafe files - likely to need major revision:
 - common.h/c: load_file should probably trigger GC after parsing.